zerosalife/insceptahdeckwu/README.md

 Note if you have other cron jobs running, you can add and remove the cronjob for `insceptahdeckwu` on your own.

-## Options

-FIXME: listing of options this app accepts.

 ## Examples

 Call the binary with the `-h` to get help.
 Use the `-s` flag to